Thom-Laso/Laso-Store/README.md

 # Laso-Store
 Site for online shopping.
-and also my project for 6 semester
+and 6 semester project for BCA.